-On this snowy wintery day we gather for a day or sugarcraft learning and fun in our cosy studio hall, welcoming students from far and wide … UK, Kuala Lumpur and Belgium.
-We love meeting out students and hearing how they connected with Lindy and Lindy’s Cakes.
+On this snowy wintery day, we gather for a day or sugarcraft learning and fun in our cosy studio hall, welcoming students from far and wide … UK, Kuala Lumpur and Belgium.
+We love meeting our students and hearing how they connected with Lindy and Lindy’s Cakes.
 They come with different stories but share the same passion for sugarcraft.
-They arrive as strangers and leave as friends… we call them cake friends!
+They arrive as strangers and leave as friends… we call them ‘cake friends’!

 We had a lovely surprise today when our student Ellen told us that she is the current winner of Belgium’s version of the Great British Bake-Off – How exciting!
 Ellen is passionate about all kinds of baking and cakes so decided to come on a Lindy workshop to learn how to use sugarpaste and in particular cover a ball shape.
 You’ve picked the right course and the right teacher Ellen!

 Rosheena has taken a busman’s holiday today.
 She teaches sugarcraft but as she points out there are always things to learn and techniques and tips to pick up from others.
 What a wonderful approach to your craft.
-Lizzie made us smile because she was given the ball tin and a set of stencils as a gift from a friend who had visited us at Cake International 2012.
-She thought she better find out how to use them… smart move Lizzie for Lindy is the ‘go to’ sugarcraft expert for all things sugarcraft.
+Lizzie made us smile because she was given the ball cake tin and a set of stencils as a gift from a friend who had visited us at Cake International 2012.
+She thought she better discover out how to use them… smart move Lizzie for Lindy is the ‘go-to’ sugarcraft expert for all things sugarcraft.

-We begin with covering the board in sugarpaste then adoring it with stencilled pattern.
+We begin with covering the board in sugarpaste then adorning it with a stencilled pattern.
 This forms the grand platform for the bauble cake.
 Our students are particularly interested in colour.
 Rosheena commented that Lindy’s colour combinations are really special.
 She’s right!
 Colour is Lindy’s speciality.
 You could call her a ‘colourist’ but Lindy is foremost an artist.
-She really does understand colour and is incredibly brave with colour which wins her many admirers.
-Of course that’s why she is writing a book about colour… but that’s another blog on another day!
+She really does understand colour and is incredibly brave with colours which wins her many admirers.
+Of course, that’s why she is writing a book about colour… but that’s another blog on another day!

 This is Lindy’s last workshop for 2012.
 As we hang up our class aprons and bid farewell and Merry Christmas to our students we fondly look back at all the work they have created this year.
 Hand-made is truly special and who doesn’t love cake.